Last updated on May 17th, 2018

 Now it is actually easier to be a logician than a mathematician and logic is all you really need, but I am going to describe both approaches which will allow you to determine who to believe.

-Now pick the book back up and continue reading.
 The solution I present here is not going to become impossibly complex.
 It is going to become impossibly simple.
 Just stay with me for a little bit longer.

 You are going to determine who to believe (if you choose to believe people at all) based on your own actual knowledge of what is true and what is false.